-- Allen Buckingham Senior Leadership Legacy Award
+Allen Buckingham Senior Leadership Award:

 Allen M.A.
 Buckingham served on the Colorado Commission on Aging from 1986 to 1998.
-The Commission\'s annual Senior Legacy Award was awarded posthumously to Allen in December 1998 and the event was renamed in his honor.
+The Commission's annual Senior Legacy Award was awarded posthumously to Allen in December 1998 and the event was renamed in his honor.
 Allen served on the national AARP Board of Directors, as regional director of the Region VIII U.S. Administration on Aging, and held other key positions during his career.
 Allen promoted the needs of older persons, especially that they live in dignity, have freedom and choice, and realize full and active participation in their society.

 The Commission collects nominations throughout the year and will review all nominations in August and notify the nominator.

 The 30th Allen Buckingham Senior Leadership Legacy Award will be held on TBD.